-The ability to understand and develop the market as well as gain access to it will be a critical in determining the success of Liberty.
+The ability to understand and develop the market as well as gain access to it will be critical in determining the success of the Company.
 The legal costs include costs associated with understanding the marketplace and developing a trademark.
+Up until the resignation of the Company's CEO during Q2 2020, salary and consulting costs include a 20% allocation of CEO's compensation.